Maximise your Avios, air miles and hotel points

 The strength of its global network, across all price points, is what attracts many people to IHG.

 InterContinental generally has good properties in the major ‘gateway’ cities.
-The additions of Regent Hotels, Six Senses and Mr & Mrs Smith increase your options further.
-The Kimpton roll-out in Europe is finally gathering steam and the new Vignette brand will see independent luxury hotels become bookable via IHG.
+The additions of Regent Hotels and Six Senses helped too, although the loss of Mr & Mrs Smith to Hyatt was a blow.
+The Kimpton roll-out in Europe is gathering steam and the new Vignette brand will see independent luxury hotels become bookable via IHG.

-In terms of their estate, like Hilton and Marriott, the oldest brand in the chain – Holiday Inn – tends to have the oldest and dirtiest properties.
+In terms of their estate, like Hilton and Marriott, the oldest brand in the chain – Holiday Inn – tends to have the oldest properties.

-There are some impressive new builds knocking around across all of the IHG brands though – you only need to look at the four new Heathrow hotels opened in the last few years (Crowne Plaza T4, Holiday Inn Express T4, Holiday Inn Bath Road, Staybridge Suites Bath Road) to see that.
+There are some impressive new builds knocking around across all of the IHG brands though.
+You only need to look at the four Heathrow hotels opened in the last few years (Crowne Plaza T4, Holiday Inn Express T4, Holiday Inn Bath Road, Staybridge Suites Bath Road) to see that.

-My last hotel stay before covid was InterContinental Porto.
+My last hotel stay before the pandemic was InterContinental Porto.
 This is an example of what the brand does best – an expensive conversion of a historic city centre building into a luxury hotel which works for both business and leisure.
-We have seen the same pattern in Bordeaux, Lyon, Marseille etc in recent years.
-That said, losing the long-promised InterContinental Venice property to Radisson shows that all is not necessary well.
+We have seen the same pattern in Bordeaux, Lyon, Marseille, Chantilly and Rome in recent years.
+That said, losing the long-promised InterContinental Venice property to Radisson showed that all is not necessary well.

 In the UK, Hotel Indigo is carving out a good position as your best option in 2nd and 3rd tier cities.
-If you are in, say, Durham, Stratford or Exeter and want a modern and reliable four star hotel with a bit of style, the Indigo will usually be your best bet.
-I was at the new Hotel Indigo Bath shortly after it opened and it was very impressive.
+If you are in, say, Durham, Chester, Stratford or Exeter and want a modern and reliable four star hotel with a bit of style, the Indigo will usually be your best bet.

 Revenue based redemptions strip away a lot of value